eralumin/pytest-django-model/README.rst

 The data of ``Foo`` model and the model created from the ``TestFoo`` class will be extracted and compared.
-If any constant differs or isn't found, pytest will raise a error, same for a field or for a Meta option.
+If any constant differs or isn't found, pytest will raise a error, same for fields and Meta options.

 Contributing